Azure-Samples/active-directory-dotnet-webapp-webapi-openidconnect/README.md

 5. In the drawer, click Add.
 6. Click "Add an application my organization is developing".
 7. Enter a friendly name for the application, for example "TodoListWebApp", select "Web Application and/or Web API", and click next.
-8. For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44322`.
+8. For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44322/`.
+NOTE:  It is important, due to the way Azure AD matches URLs, to ensure there is a trailing slash on the end of this URL.
+If you don't include the trailing slash, you will receive an error when the application attempts to redeem an authorization code.
 9. For the App ID URI, enter `https://<your_tenant_name>/TodoListWebApp`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
 Click OK to complete the registration.
 10. While still in the Azure portal, click the Configure tab of your application.
 11. Find the Client ID value and copy it aside, you will need this later when configuring your application.